skot/bitaxe/readme.md

 - All of the parts on the board are listed in the KiCad BOM

 ## Software
-- The [ESP-Miner](https://github.com/skot/ESP-Miner) firmware used for the BM1397-based bitaxe has not yet been adapted for the BM1366.
+- The [ESP-Miner](https://github.com/skot/ESP-Miner) firmware used for the BM1397-based bitaxe has been adapted for the BM1366 and the current main branch can support both.
-- If you have some insight on the BM1366 protocol, please get in touch.
+- There is still work to be done on reverse engineering the BM1366 register map.
+If you can help, get in touch!

 ## Power Supply Requirements
 - [5VDC Power supply](https://www.amazon.com/BTF-LIGHTING-Plastic-Adapter-Transformer-WS2812B/dp/B01D8FM4N4).
 Should be capable of over 15W
+    - **DO NOT** use the BS barrel to screw terminal adapter that comes with some of these power supplies.
+They have horrible series resistance and your bitaxe will not be happy!
     - Needs to connect with [spade-style connectors](https://www.amazon.com/gp/product/B01G4POUAU)

 ### ESP32 Programming Requirements